 Entry-level

 You begin as a junior analyst.
-This job is mostly designed to help you transfer your academic knowledge to practical experience.
-You gain the skills that you need for your future career.
-Part of the job is working with more senior analysts.
-You may support them in their work and do your own projects on the side.
+As an entry-level role, it’s your first chance to transfer your academic knowledge to practical experience.
+Here, you’ll gain the skills that you need for your future career.

 Career progression